Techtonica/curriculum/projects/data-structures-algorithms-sprint.md

 All the groups will practice and then present their topics, starting in the afternoon.
 SEAM will send invites.
 Each presentation should be about 30 minutes long and include:

+##### Slides TL;DR
+- ~30min worth of slides (including solution walkthrough)
+- 5 code challenges
+  - 1 you walkthrough the solution of
+  - 1 you give the others time to start after your slides and are available for help
+  - 3 additional for others to practice - your group solves in advance and send solutions to SEAM

+##### Details
 - Basics of each part of the topic
   - What makes the concept useful?
   - What are the unique properties of it?
 (Big O Notation, etc)